-Our citizen science projects invite you to actively contribute to our science research.
+Our community science projects invite you to actively contribute to the Museum's science research.
 By recording observations of wildlife, collecting samples, or transcribing handwritten records, you can unlock the potential of our collections and gather vital data for our scientists, helping them to better understand the natural world.

 Anyone can take part - you don’t need special skills or training as we tell you everything you need to know to get involved.
 It’s a fun, free way to enjoy nature while doing a little bit of good in the world.

-Thousands of people across the country take part in our citizen science research projects.
+Thousands of people across the country take part in our crowdsourced science projects.
 Why not join in?